Navid200/ScratchPad/docs/DatabaseCorruption.md

 4- We have a daily automatic database backup onto the phone local storage option.
 [Daily legacy database backup](https://navid200.github.io/xDrip/docs/Backup/SaveDaily.html)
 You can enable this so that a database backup is made on a daily basis and saved on your phone.
 This however can eventually fill up the disk on your phone.
-You can manually delete the old saved files to free up space.
+Then, you can manually delete the old saved files to free up space.